Variable 7: Great Power Flashpoint and Regional Ordering

 Ordering the Middle East

-The U.S.-led peace process has failed.
-The Palestinians are no closer to realizing their rights and freedoms or achieving statehood.
-And Israel’s ongoing occupation of Palestinian land has brought it neither peace nor security, as the October 7 attacks brutally demonstrated.
-The Trump and Biden administrations’ de facto attempts to forgo resolving the Israeli-Palestinian conflict in favor of pursuing partial economic and security integration in the region have arguably aggravated the situation further.
+Previous peace processes aimed at resolving the Israeli–Palestinian conflict have failed.
+The Palestinians are no closer to realizing their rights and freedoms or achieving de facto statehood.
+And Israel’s ongoing occupation of Palestinian land has brought it neither peace nor security, as the Oct.
+7 attacks brutally demonstrated.
+The Trump and Biden administrations’ attempts to forgo resolving the Israeli–Palestinian conflict in favor of pursuing partial economic and security integration in the region have arguably aggravated the situation further.
+Nor is there confidence that the Trump peace plan

-At the same time, the Middle East does not have an equivalent of an OSCE, ASEAN, or any other inclusive, standing security body.
-Efforts by extra-regional powers have primarily focused on quasi-bloc formation rather than movement toward cooperative security.
+Moreover, the Middle East still does not have an equivalent of an OSCE, Association of Southeast Asian Nations (ASEAN), or any other inclusive, standing security body.
+Efforts by extra-regional powers to order the region have primarily focused on quasi-bloc formation rather than movement toward cooperative security.
 Existing organizations such as the Gulf Cooperation Council or the Arab League are exclusive by nature; the former is purely a subregional organization that also excludes Iran and Iraq, while the latter excludes non-Arab states.

-If these two issues remain unaddressed, the Middle East will likely see insecurity reach new levels.
-The violence would probably further spill over and destabilize neighboring states, the risk of war between key regional powers would shoot upward, militarization and the use of force would increase, global energy flows would be disrupted, and migration flows would be exacerbated, adding new instability to bordering regions.
+Unless these structural problems — the Israeli–Palestinian conflict and the absence of a regional security architecture — are addressed, the region’s insecurity will only deepen.
+The violence will continue to spill over and destabilize neighboring states, the risk of war between key regional powers will shoot upward, militarization and the use of force will increase, global energy flows will be disrupted, and migration flows will be exacerbated, adding further instability to bordering regions.
+Moreover, attempts to organize the Middle East around opposition to Iran are increasingly out of step with evolving threat perceptions following Israel’s decimation of Gaza and its attack on Doha.

-The U.S.-led peace process has failed.
-The Palestinians are no closer to realizing their rights and freedoms or achieving statehood.
-And Israel’s ongoing occupation of Palestinian land has brought it neither peace nor security.
+Previous peace processes … have failed.
+The Palestinians are no closer to realizing their rights and freedoms or achieving de facto statehood.
+And Israel’s ongoing occupation of Palestinian land has brought it neither peace nor security…

 The international community must advance a clear cost-benefit structure — including, if necessary, sanctions and an arms embargo — so that Israel clearly understands the downsides of failing to end its occupation.